google/google-analytics-utilities/README.md

 1. List GA4 account summaries.
-2. Select one account row to list the details for the properties underneath it.
+2. Select each property for which you want to see details.
 3. Navigate to the “GA4 Property Details” sheet.
 4. Click on Google Analytics Utilities > Google Analytics 4 > Properties > List.
 5. The details for the selected properties will be listed in the “GA4 Property Details” sheet.